flyinglightspeck/FLS/README.md

 1. From the WiFi menu of the Raspberry Pi in the top right corner, select `Advanced Options` > `Create Wireless Hotspot`.
 2. Set the name and password and click `Create`.
 3. Note the IP address displayed in the top right corner.
-4. Check if NetworkManager is installed `sudo apt install network-manager -y`.
+4. Check if NetworkManager is installed: `sudo apt install network-manager -y`.
 5. Enable NetworkManager on boot `sudo systemctl enable NetworkManager`.
 6. By running `nmcli connection show` you should see your hotspot name.
 7. To enable automatic connection on boot run `nmcli connection modify "MyHotspot" connection.autoconnect yes`.